pamsler/keypasser/README.md

 ```
 ➡️ Open https://your.domain.tld, choose your language (EN/DE), and follow the First-Run Setup wizard.
+After setup you can **install KeyPasser as a PWA** (Add to Home Screen / Install app) on iOS/Android/Desktop.

 ### Notes
 - `clamdb` caches antivirus signatures between restarts (faster startup).
 Allow outbound to `database.clamav.net`